cid-harvard/growth-lab-app-front-end/README.md

 - **id**: string

-   A unique id for visualization.
+   A unique id for the visualization.
+Make sure that this is unique not only for this page, but across all pages as it will be used for Google Analytics Event tracking.
+Consider prefixing all your ids with a unique, page specific identifier.

 - **jsonToDownload** *(optional)*: object[]